 the Planck constants

-The Planck constants are the coherent building blocks that structure all physical constants of Nature.
-Here we showcase their phase plots, 3D and 2D surface plots, and their quantized plane-wave definitions.
+The Planck constants define the boundaries of the coherent bases of atomic logic.
+Here we showcase their phase plots, 2D and 3D surface plots, and their closed-form definitions.

 Planck time